shanesveller/thredded/INSTALL.md

 	  <<: *defaults
 	  domain: domain.com

-**Note**: If you use something other than "forum" for _Site Name_ or something other than "Misc Topics" for the first _Messageboard Name_ make sure to edit thredded_config.yml.
-Also, after starting up the local rails server the domain you visit in your browser should be the same as what's under "domain" for your environment in thredded_config.yml.
-By default it's "localhost", but you may want to use something else.
+**Note**: Keep in mind that what you see in `domain` within the following block, **_localhost_**, is what you should be pointing your web browser to:

+	development:
+	  <<: *defaults
+	  domain: localhost

 ***

 # Bootstrapping

-Now that those two files are created and the settings are correct we can move on to creating the DB and seeding some data.
+Now that those two files are created and the settings are correct we can move on to installing the gems, creating the DB and seeding some data.

+* Install the gems with

+		bundle install

 * create the database, migrate the tables and seed with your own data:

 		bundle exec rake db:create db:migrate db:bootstrap

-  and for your testing environment
+* and for your testing environment

 		RAILS_ENV=test bundle exec rake db:create db:migrate

-  That should get everything situated in the database for you.
 * **Note:** If you set your default messageboard's name to something other than "misc-topics" then make sure to change `default_messageboard_name` in _thredded_config.yml_ to the name of the board you entered during `rake db:bootstrap`.

 * start the server with

 		rails s